Eugene joins HUD in addressing nation's homelessness crisis - NewsBreak

 RELATED LOCAL CHANNELS

-Violent crime is up in downtown Eugene; what's being done to make it safer?

-EUGENE, Ore. — Figures from the City of Eugene show assaults and shootings in downtown are on the rise.
+Figures from the City of Eugene show assaults and shootings in downtown are on the rise.
 And following Saturday's shooting at the Davis Restaurant and Bar, we’re digging into what measures are being taken to keep the area safe.
-Sierra Geddis, a bartender at Horsehead,...
+Sierra Geddis, a bartender at Horsehead, says her boyfriend was...

 Eugene man and woman charged in 85 million dollar shoe selling scheme